TivNe-SLAM: Dynamic Mapping and Tracking via Time-Varying Neural Radiance Fields: RELATED WORK

 \section{RELATED WORK}

-\textbf{Dense SLAM \& Dynamic SLAM.} Classic dense SLAM systems have developed rapidly in the past decades.
-KinectFusion \cite{izadi2011kinectfusion} introduces a dense reconstruction and tracking system based on Truncated Signed Distance Function (TSDF) with a RGB-D camera.
-ElasticFusion \cite{whelan2015elasticfusion} is a surface-based SLAM system, and proposes two states, defined as active and inactive, to control the activation state of voxel.
+\textbf{Traditional Dense SLAM and Dynamic SLAM:} Classic dense SLAM systems have developed rapidly in the past decades.
+KinectFusion \cite{izadi2011kinectfusion} introduces a dense reconstruction and tracking system based on Truncated Signed Distance Function (TSDF) with an RGB-D camera.
+ElasticFusion \cite{whelan2015elasticfusion} is a surface-based SLAM system and proposes two states, active and inactive, to control the activation state of voxels.

-However, aforementioned systems solely focus on static scenes.
-Complete static environments are rare in real-world scenarios.
+However, the above systems solely focus on static scenes, which are impractical in real-world applications.
 To this end, Co-Fusion \cite{runz2017co} maintains a background model and multiple dynamic foregrounds, detecting moving objects through motion filtering and semantic segmentation.
 MaskFusion \cite{runz2018maskfusion} utilizes Mask R-CNN \cite{he2017mask} to achieve more precise segmentation of dynamic objects.
-MID-Fusion \cite{xu2019mid} introduces the use of Volume TSDF for dense mapping and tracking, but it involves at least four raycastings, leading to slow processing.
+MID-Fusion \cite{xu2019mid} introduces the Volume TSDF for dense mapping and tracking, but it involves at least four rounds of ray-castings, leading to slow processing.
 EM-Fusion \cite{strecke2019fusion} proposes a tracking method based on a probabilistic expectation maximization (EM) formulation for reconstructing dynamic objects.
 TSDF++ \cite{grinvald2021tsdf++} advocates using a single large reconstruction volume to store the entire dynamic scene.

-RF \cite{wong2021rigidfusion} leverages motion priors and treats all dynamic objects as one rigid body.
+RigidFusion \cite{wong2021rigidfusion} leverages motion priors and treats all dynamic objects as one rigid body.
 ACEFusion \cite{bujanca2022acefusion} adopts a hybrid representation including octrees and surfels.
-The above-mentioned methods can track and reconstruct for dynamic scenes, but those systems come with certain limitations, such as, leading to ghost trail effect and requiring pre-trained models.
+However, all these methods are prone to generating ghost trail effects.